Off field issues and on field struggles – Hartlepool United’s National League season is starting to unravel.

 In Pools’ struggles he’s been a player that really has come to the fore.

 On to the game itself, as well as three personnel changes – Peter Kioso, Tyrone O’Neill and Myles Anderson coming in from the team which started against Gillingham in midweek – Bates went back to a 3-5-2, no doubt with Davies and Noble’s absence playing a part.

 An even opening, with chances at both end, then unravelled as Pools’ defensive frailties of recent weeks were again brought to the fore.

 Some poor defending, with Pools failing to clear their lines, saw Gomis smash in the opener on 19 minutes.

-Dover, the league's bottom side before kick-off, had only won two games in 20 this season til today but their one-goal lead soon became two when Joshua Debayo's run from deep went unchallenged and the ball rebounded free to Effiong who sent Scott Loach the wrong way.
+Dover, the league’s bottom side before kick-off, had only won two games in 20 this season before Pools came to town, but their one-goal lead soon became two when Joshua Debayo’s run from deep went unchallenged and the ball rebounded free to Effiong, who sent Scott Loach the wrong way.

 Bates & Co have now not won a game in the league for more than six weeks, with their last victory coming on October 6.

 The result leaves Pools 12th in the National League, seven points away from the promotion play-off places.

 It is also SEVEN without a win in all competitions.